darcikhey27/SudokuSolver-WebApp/README.md

 Algorithm will solve a sudoku puzzle using Java in the backend with Spring boot framework

 a JSON object will be sent to the backend using AJAX .
-0 represents an emtpy cell in the Sudoky board .
+0 represents an emtpy cell in the Sudoku board .

 ### input
 ```JavaScript